-COVID- 19 - Rufford Abbey will remain open, including car parks, play areas (numbers will be restricted), limited take-out refreshment and toilet facilities.
+COVID- 19 - Rufford Abbey Country Park will remain open, including car parks, play areas and Adventure Golf (numbers will be restricted).
+Limited take-out refreshment and toilet facilities will be available.

 Rufford Abbey Country Park, owned by Nottinghamshire County Council and managed by Parkwood Outdoors, is one of Nottinghamshire’s favourite attractions.

 Open every day except Christmas Day, the park has something for everyone - from adventure golf to boating, craft courses to children’s trails there’s always something to enjoy.

 Please note that only half of the undercroft at the Abbey is open.
 The Abbey Top is due to open again in Spring 2021.

 COVID- 19 - Sherwood Forest Country Park will remain open, including car parks and play areas (numbers will be restricted.)

 Sherwood Forest, the legendary stomping-ground of Robin Hood, is a 450 acre country park in Nottinghamshire.
 Managed by an RSPB led consortium in partnership with the County Council, the park is home to the Sherwood Forest National Nature Reserve and is designated a Site of Special Scientific Interest.
 The forest has 900 veteran oak trees including England's Tree of the Year 2014, The Major Oak.
 Discover the History of Sherwood Forest, Robin Hood and Major Oak

 Open every day except Christmas Day, the forest has something for everyone - walks and trails, bug hunts, adventure playground, events - there's always plenty to enjoy.

 COVID- 19 - Holme Pierrepont Country Park will remain open, including car parks, play areas (numbers will be restricted), outdoor sports and activities as well as limited take-out refreshment and toilet facilities.